parmeleeb/project-1/README.md

 # project-1
-My first project woth HTML and CSS.
+My first project with HTML and CSS.

 The project required three pages each with their own requirements.
 -------------------------------------------------------------------------------------